 World-Premiered Opus Theatre, Hastings

-Privately commissioned, the work was premiered by its dedicatee, BBC Young Musician Woodwind finalist Daisy Noton (flute) and Oliver Poole (piano)
+Privately commissioned, the work was premiered by its dedicatee, BBC Young Musician Woodwind finalist Daisy Noton (flute) together with concert pianist Oliver Poole.

 7th August 2020, Opus Theatre

-'People don't listen to music to admire how clever the composer might be but to feel something.
+'People listen to music in order to feel something.
+They do not sit down on a concert hall to admire how clever the composer might be.
 I believe in the emotional power of natural melodies, traditional harmonies, and gentle rhythms.
 In a type of music that touches people's hearts, encouraging their moods, minds, and actions to imagine a better world" - from a recent interview with Classic Radio, Brazil -

 Click to listen to 'The Impossible Piece No. 4' for trumpet, clarinet, violin and orchestra